antoniofull/thexpatmagazine.com/src/pages/blog/2019-04-28-5-best-holiday-destinations-for-expats-in-thailand.md

 ###### **Photo ©** [**Bond Supanat on Pixabay**]

-<span style="font-weight: 400;">Ayutthaya</span> <span style="font-weight: 400;">was once considered the most beautiful city in the world by European diplomats who visited it.
-Today, it&#8217;s one of the places to visit in Thailand for fans of history and those who appreciate culture and tradition. </span>
+Ayutthaya was once considered the most beautiful city in the world by European diplomats who visited it.
+Today, it&#8217;s one of the places to visit in Thailand for fans of history and those who appreciate culture and tradition.

-<span style="font-weight: 400;">It has beautiful monasteries, towering statues, dilapidated temples, and many more archaeological sites.
-Some of the most alluring attractions include Wat Phra Sri Sanphet, Wat Yai Chai Mong khon, and Wat Mahathat, especially the famous Buddha head entwined within the roots of a tree.</span>
+It has beautiful monasteries, towering statues, dilapidated temples, and many more archaeological sites.
+Some of the most alluring attractions include Wat Phra Sri Sanphet, Wat Yai Chai Mong khon, and Wat Mahathat, especially the famous Buddha head entwined within the roots of a tree.

 ## **Koh Samui**